Heiner1/AAPS-Wiki-en/DanaR-Insulin-Pump.md

 * Select DanaR Bluetooth device, and click your DanaR serial number.
 * Select Pump password, and input your password.
 (Default password is either 1234 or 0000)
 * If you want AndroidAPS to allow basal rate above 200%, enable Use extended boluses for >200%.
 Note this means you cannot loop with high TBRs whilst using extended boluses for food.
+* In Preferences under DanaR pump settings you can change the default bolus speed used (12sec per 1u, 30sec per 1u or 60sec per 1u).
 * Set basal step on pump to 0.01 U/h